brunovanasse/brunovanasse.github.io/README.md

 * Globetrotter.
 Retired since 2015.
 * Expertise in leadership, strategy, intelligence & influence.
-* Behavioural & Data Scientist, Masters in Industrial-Organizational Psychology (M.Ps.); and Military Intelligence Officer, graduate of the Joint Command & Staff Programme (JCSP) at the Canadian Forces College.
+* Behavioural & Data Scientist, Masters in Industrial-Organizational Psychology (M.Ps.); and Canadian Army Intelligence Officer, graduate of the Joint Command & Staff Programme (JCSP) at the Canadian Forces College.
 * Founder & Commander Canadian Forces Psychological Operations Group (PSYOPS; 2003-2009); Afghanistan and Bosnia veteran, with a total of four overseas operational deployments; Commander 4th Intelligence Company (1999-2002).
 * Full-time university faculty at MacEwan University School of Business (2013-15), and the Dept. Psychology & Leadership of the Royal Military College of Canada (2002-04).
 * Management consultant for HayGroup (2000-02; now part of Korn Ferry) and Founder of one of the first Canadian consulting firms dedicated to Strategic/Competitive Intelligence (1998-2005).